• Home

 Step 3: Add in the Milk, Vanilla & Vinegar

-Once the cornstarch water is combined, whisk in the milk of choice, vanilla and vinegar.
+Once the cornstarch water is combined, whisk in the milk, vanilla and vinegar.

 Dark chocolate donut batter with chocolate chips mixed in.